 The Mopani District Council has established Portfolio Committees to discuss and recommend policies to Council.
 Portfolio Committees, as the engine room of Council, serve as an interface between the political structures of Council with the administrative structures of Council.
-It is in these committees where policy issues are debated thoroughly prior to their submission to the

-Mayoral Committee that, in turn, forwards them to Council for adoption.
+It is in these committees where policy issues are debated thoroughly prior to their submission to the Mayoral Committee that, in turn, forwards them to Council for adoption.
 Through Portfolio Committees, Councilors are able to give political direction to the administrative programmes of Council.
 Table S3 highlights the Portfolio Committees that have been established to contribute to effective decision-making in processes of governance and ensure effective implementation of service delivery projects and monitoring thereof:

-Table S3: List of Portfolio Committees in Mopani District Municipality Name of Committee Chairperson & Members Support Department Cluster Finance Chairperson: Cllr MN Makhurupetji Finance Directorate Governance and Admin Governance & Admin.
-Chairperson: Alderman TP Ramaremela Corporate Services Governance and Admin Social Services Chairperson: Cllr NV Mathonsi Community Services Social and Infrastructure Strategy, Planning & IDP Chairperson: Alderman MM Mukhabele Planning & Development Economic Development Roads and Transport Chairperson: Cllr S Tindane Technical Directorate Social and Infrastructure Water and Sanitation Chairperson: Cllr MO Moagi Technical Services Social and Infrastructure Energy Chairperson: Cllr TE Ndlovu Technical Directorate Social and Infrastructure
+Name of Committee Support Department Cluster Finance Finance Directorate Governance and Admin Governance & Admin.
+Corporate Services Governance and Admin Social Services Community Services Social and Infrastructure Strategy, Planning & IDP Planning & Development Economic Development Roads and Transport Technical Directorate Social and Infrastructure Water and Sanitation Technical Services Social and Infrastructure Energy Technical Directorate Social and Infrastructure